-Continuous improvement in the value chain
+Sustainability in the value chain

 As a major buyer with a significant annual purchasing volume, Storebrand wants to work with our suppliers towards more sustainable practices.
-Through mapping, follow-up and by setting clear climate targets for our suppliers, we work actively to reduce carbon emissions in the real economy.

 Our approach